snuk182/android_device_asus_A66/README.md

 ![Sony Xperia T](http://cdn2.gsmarena.com/vv/pics/sony/sony-xperia-t.jpg "Sony Xperia T in black and in white")

-This branch is for building LineageOS 14.1 (or Android Nougat 7.1 AOSP based roms) ROMS.
+This branch is for building LineageOS 14.1 (or Android Nougat 7.1 AOSP based) ROMS.